Installing Adafruit OLED libraries

 To use the Adafruit OLED display, we need two libraries:

-• The Adafruit_SSD1306 display driver library, which handles display communication, memory mapping, and low-level drawing routines
+• The Adafruit_SSD1306 display driver library, which handles display communication, memory mapping, and low-level drawing routines.

-• The Adafruit_GFX graphics library, which provides core graphics routines for all Adafruit displays like drawing points, lines, circles.
+• The Adafruit_GFX graphics library, which provides core graphics routines for all Adafruit displays like drawing points, lines, and circles.

 To install both, follow the instructions below:

-Step 1: Open “Manage Libraries”
+Step 1: Open the Library Manager

 Step 2: Search for Adafruit SSD1306